 Requirements on final state attestation and assessment at Master level are as follows:

-Final state attestation consists of the defense of master dissertation.
+Final state attestation consists of the defense of a master dissertation.
 Requirements on the content, volume, structure of dissertation are set by the Ministry of Education of the Republic of Azerbaijan.

-Evaluation of learners' knowledge is conducted in line with the rules approved by the Cabinet of Ministers o the Republic of Azerbaijan.
+Evaluation of learners' knowledge is conducted in line with the rules approved by the Cabinet of Ministers of the Republic of Azerbaijan.

-Graduates are awarded Master higher scientific specialty degree and state diploma as a result of Final State Attestation.
+Graduates are awarded Master academic degree and state diploma as a result of the Final State Attestation.

-Employability and further education of graduate
+Employability and further education of graduates

 Graduates of Chemical engineering studies may work in educational institutions, research institutes, manufacturing enterprises, develop new business, especially associated with the technique and technology, enterprises and other institutions.